UCLA Travel Study Student Guide

 Deposit

 A non-refundable $300 deposit is required at the time of registration in order to secure your space on a Travel Study program.
+This deposit is never returned, even if you cancel before April 2, 2025 program fee refund deadline.
 The $300 deposit will be applied to your Travel Study program fee.
+For example, if your program fee is $8,000 before you commit, your bill in the spring will be $7,700 once your deposit is credited to your summer BruinBill.

 Final Payment

-Final payment for your Travel Study program is due March 22, 2024.
+Final payment for your Travel Study program is due March 21, 2025.
 You will not receive a paper billing statement in the mail.
 E-mail reminders will be sent to you.
+By agreeing to participate in a UCLA Travel Study program, you must commit to checking your email and portal frequently for updates from our office.

 You may review your balance on MyUCLA beginning in March.
 You will need your UCLA ID Number to access MyUCLA for the first time (please see the section on MyUCLA above).